As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Preheat oven to 400°F. Line a rimmed baking sheet with parchment paper and set aside.

-- Once the tofu has marinated, remove it from the marinade (but SAVE the remaining marinade!) and place it onto the parchment lined baking sheet.
-Bake for 25 to 30 minutes, flipping the pieces over halfway through baking, until crispy on the outsides.
+- After marinating, remove the tofu cubes the marinade (but SAVE the remaining marinade!) and place them spaced out evenly in one layer onto the prepared parchment-lined baking sheet.
+Bake for 25 to 30 minutes, flipping the pieces over halfway through baking, until golden brown.

 - While the tofu is baking, whisk the cornstarch into the water until completely dissolved and set aside.